akaliutau/python-recipes/README.md

 1) One can perform testing in two ways - using standard browser with Chrome driver or the headless one.
 As for the latter, one can use PhantomJS (https://phantomjs.org/download.html) in this project we are using PhantomJS.
 Download and install it in some directory, f.e. phantom

-6) Execute the following command in console:
+6) Execute the following command in console (note way the module is executed due to presence of __main__ file in module):

 ```
 >python -m weatherapp -p WeatherComParser -u Celsius -a ae8230efd4bc57fdf721a02c7eb2b88c56aa6e71d73666328e33af3ea2039032132e24ae91b6a07862c5091a9d95a4b8 -td